juju/docs/src/en/temp-release-notes.md

 Note: The model commands used for multi-model support, as outlined in the previous section, work across multiple controllers also.

-    juju create-model mynewmodel -c mycontroller
+    juju add-model mynewmodel -c mycontroller

-The above command creates a new model on the nominated controller and switches to that controller and model as the default for subsequent commands.
+The above command adds a new model on the nominated controller and switches to that controller and model as the default for subsequent commands.